 A majority of us paid into Medicare during our working years.
 This allowed us to pay for Part A (hospital care).
 Therefore, nearly all of us do not have to pay for Part A upon enrollment.

-If you are in a higher bracket, you may ask how you can mitigate this?
+If you are in a higher bracket and earn a higher income, you may ask how you can mitigate this?
 Have a tax, cash flow, and spending plan.
 Although we are not tax advisers, we are CFPs and financial planners.
 You will want to understand the different tax income options.
 You will also want to keep an adequate cash on hand and try not to tap into retirement savings.
 At the end of the day, you will want to work with a qualified advisor who has experience with creating a retirement income plan.

 To Save Money On Medicare, You Need To Know Your Enrollment Periods

 Do you know your enrollment periods?
 This is one of the keys to save money on Medicare.
 Many don’t, and this is a major mistake I see many Medicare beneficiaries make.

 Three months before you turn 65, a 7 month window starts for your Original Medicare (A&B), Medicare Advantage (C), and Prescription Drugs (Part D).
 Moreover, if you have done your homework and wished to purchase a Medicare Supplement plan instead, that window begins the month you turn 65 and goes an additional 6 months.

 Why are these initial enrollments important?
 If you don’t sign up when first eligible for Medicare, you will pay a penalty.

 The Part B penalty is 10% of the premium for every 12 months you should have been enrolled.
 It is a lifetime penalty, so getting it right the first time is important.
 Likewise, you will pay a penalty if you don’t sign up for Part D prescription drugs when first eligible.
 That penalty is different than the Part B penalty.
 So, it is important that you know these enrollment periods in order to save money on Medicare.